imbei/mainzelliste-doc/README.md

 __RAM:__ it is mainly the number of people you have in the Mainzelliste index, that determines the main memory consumption

 __CPU:__ mainly mainzelliste/tomcat and database will occupy your CPU cores.

-Observe the memory consumption with `htop` etc.
+Observe CPU and memory consumption with `htop` etc. See 'Show memory consumption of Tomcat' below.

 ### rough rule of thumb / experience values: